 ExpressVPN background and jurisdiction

 ExpressVPN might have the best reputation of any VPN provider.
 They are a premium VPN service that has never (to our knowledge) violated user privacy or security.
-They even have independent audits of their security and no-logs policy that verify their marketing claims, as we’ll examine further below.
+It has been operating for many years and has a very clean track record.
+They even have independent audits of their security and no-logs policy that we’ll examine further below.

 Additionally, the company is based in the British Virgin Islands (BVI), which is a great jurisdiction for a privacy-focused VPN.
 The BVI is legally and politically independent, has no mandatory data retention laws, and is not a member of any international spy alliances.
 And it is also home to some other VPNs, as we noted in our Surfshark vs ExpressVPN comparison.